An Introduction to Gulp.js - SitePoint

 npm init

-You will be asked a series of questions – enter a value or hit Return to accept defaults.
+You’ll be asked a series of questions: enter a value or hit Return to accept defaults.
 A

-package.json file will be created on completion which stores your
+package.json file that stores your

-Note for Git users: Node.js installs modules to a
+Note: Node.js installs modules to a

 node_modules folder.
 You should add this to your

-.gitignore file to ensure they are not committed to your repository.
-When deploying the project to another PC, you can run
+.gitignore file to ensure they’re not committed to your repository.
+When deploying the project to another system, you can run

 npm install to restore them.

-For the remainder of this article we’ll presume your project folder contains the following sub-folders:
+For the remainder of this guide, we’ll presume your project folder contains the subfolders itemized below.

-This contains further sub-folders:
+This contains further subfolders:

 html— HTML source files and templates

-Note: This article was sponsored by New Relic.
-It was updated in April 2019 to reflect the current state of Gulp and Gulp plugins.
-Thank you for supporting the sponsors who make SitePoint possible!